omar-polo/gmid/README.md

 ## Building

-gmid depends on a POSIX libc, libevent2, OpenSSL/LibreSSL and libtls (provided either by LibreSSL or libretls).
+gmid depends on libevent2, OpenSSL/LibreSSL and libtls (provided either by LibreSSL or libretls).
 At build time, yacc (or GNU bison) is also needed.

 The build is as simple as